 Latin: stratus - flattened; cumulus - heap

-Low-level clumps or patches of cloud varying in colour from bright white to dark grey.
-They normally have well defined bases and some parts much darker than others.
-They can be joined together or have gaps between them.
-Stratocumulus clouds can be present in all types of weather conditions, from dry settled weather to light rain and snow.
+Stratocumulus clouds are low-level clumps or patches of cloud varying in colour from bright white to dark grey.
+They are the most common clouds on earth recognised by their well defined bases with some parts often darker than others.
+They usually have gaps between them, but they can also be joined together.

 Stratocumulus clouds usually form from a layer of stratus cloud breaking up.
 They are indicators of a change in the weather and are usually present near a warm, cold or occluded front.